-If you are unable to connect to your Internet service provider using PPPoE, make sure you have entered the correct information in Network preferences.
+If you are unable to connect to your ISP using PPPoE, make sure you have entered the correct information in Network preferences.

-To check Network preference settings:
+To check your Network preference settings:

-- 1 Choose Apple (€) > System Preferences. - 2 Click Network. - 3 Choose Network Port Configurations from the Show pop-up menu. - 4 Drag Built-in Ethernet to the top of the Port Configurations list. - 5 Choose Built-in Ethernet from the Show pop-up menu. - 6 Click PPPoE. - 7 Select "Connect using PPPoE." - 8 Check the Account Name field to make sure you've entered the correct information from your ISP. - 9 If you chose to save your password, retype it making sure it's correct.

-- 10 Click TCP/IP.
+- 1 Choose Apple (> System Preferences from the menu bar. - 2 Click Network. - 3 Choose Network Port Configurations from the Show pop-up menu. - 4 Drag Built-in Ethernet to the top of the Port Configurations list. - 5 Choose Built-in Ethernet from the Show pop-up menu. - 6 Click PPPoE. - 7 Select "Connect using PPPoE." - 8 Check the Account Name field to be sure you have entered the correct information from your ISP. - 9 If you chose to save your password, retype it to make sure it is correct. - 10 Click TCP/IP.
 Make sure you've entered the correct information from your ISP in this pane. - 11 Click Apply Now.